bjornum/Frontend-work-assignment-2/README.md

-# Work Requirement 2 - The Impossible page
+# Work Requirement 2 - Inaccessible Website

 This is a page about Saturn and some amazing facts about it.
 It is fully interactable, with focus on accessability.